GLOBAL MARKETS-Shares stabilise after sell-off, euro firm before ECB

 Offshore funds appeared to be cheering for the market.
 Foreigners bought a net 368 billion yen worth of Japanese shares in the week through Nov.
 30, on top of 709 billion yen in the week before that.

-Australia’s main index shed 1.4 percent as Qantas Airways tumbled as much as 15 percent.
-The carrier Fissued a profit warning and announced job cuts.
+Australia’s main index shed 1.4 percent as Qantas Airways tumbled as much as 15 percent after the carrier issued a profit warning and announced job cuts.

-Wall Street was indecisive on Wednesday, and early futures prices pointed to another subdued start in New York later.
+There had been nothing but indecision out of Wall Street on Wednesday and early futures prices pointed to another subdued start in New York later.

-Although data on services and housing were more mixed, the risk was enough to leave 10-year Treasury yields near three-month highs at 2.82 percent by 1200 GMT.
-But rising long-term yields are exactly what the Fed wants to avoid, so the gain argues against a start of tapering this month.
+Other data on services and housing was more mixed, but the risk was enough to leave 10-year Treasury yields near three-month highs at 2.84 percent.

+Ironically, a sustained increase in long-term yields is exactly what the Fed is trying to avoid, so the rise argues against a start of tapering at this month’s policy meeting.

-A major mover was the Canadian dollar, which sagged to 3 1/2-year lows after the Bank of Canada issued a dovish policy statement, highlighting the risks of weakening inflation.
+A major mover was the Canadian dollar which sagged to 3-1/2-year lows after the Bank of Canada issued a dovish policy statement, highlighting the risks of undesirably weak inflation.

-The euro was steady at just under $1.36, after rebounding from a low of $1.3527 on Wednesday.
+The euro was a touch firmer at $1.3605, having bounced from a trough of $1.3527 on Wednesday.
 Service sector data had showed activity in Italy and France shrinking in November but expanding in Spain and Germany, highlighting the divergence in the bloc.

 There was more good news for Spain as Moody’s upgraded its credit outlook to stable from negative, citing a rebalancing of and a brighter medium-term view for the country’s economy.